Sufficient conditions for a group of homeomorphisms of the Cantor set to be two-generated: Introduction

 In this article we explore some consequences of a similar set of conditions on groups of homeomorphisms of Cantor space $\C$, by which we mean any space homeomorphic to $\{0,1\}^\omega$, the countably infinite product of the discrete space $\{0,1\}$ with itself.
 The results here are new, but some of them bear comparison with results of Matui \cite{Matui06,Matui12,Matui13,Matui16} and of Nekrashevych \cite{Nekrashevych} for different (but related) families of groups.

 A central new result is our Theorem \ref{thm:sub2}: for a large family $\Kf$ of finitely generated simple groups, each group in $\Kf$ is actually two-generated by torsion elements.
 We are unaware of a similar result in the literature.
-Note that this result applies to all of the known simple groups arising out of generalising the construction of the R. Thompson group type $V$ (e.g., the commutator subgroups of The Higman-Thompson groups $G_{n,r}$ \cite{Higman}, the Brin-Thompson groups $nV$ \cite{Brin}, the R\"over group $V(\Gamma)$ \cite{Roever}, and many others of the `simple groups of dynamical origin' of Nekrasheych \cite{Nekrashevych}).
-Specifically, we believe this is the first proof that R\"over's group $V(\Gamma)$ is $2$-generated.
-(R\"over actually builds an infinite family of groups that are finitely presented and simple.
-As R\"over's constructed groups are all overgroups of R. Thompson's group $V$ in $\autc$, they are all vigorous.
-Thus, by Theorem \ref{thm:sub2}, they are all $2$-generated by torsion elements).
+Note that this result applies to all of the known simple groups arising out of generalising the construction of the R. Thompson group $V$ (e.g., the commutator subgroups of The Higman--Thompson groups $G_{n,r}$ \cite{Higman}, the Brin-Thompson groups $nV$ \cite{Brin}, the R\"over group $V(\Gamma)$ \cite{Roever}, and many others of the `simple groups of dynamical origin' of Nekrasheych \cite{Nekrashevych}).
+Specifically, we believe this theorem provides the first proof that R\"over's group $V(\Gamma)$ is $2$-generated.
 Finally, Belk and Zaremsky in \cite{BelkZaermski2020} employ Theorem \ref{thm:sub2} as part of their argument which gives a quasi-isometric embedding of any finitely generated group into a two-generated simple group.

-We also derive dynamical conditions guaranteeing simplicity, and our conditions determine that the groups involved satisfy no laws.
+We also derive dynamical conditions guaranteeing simplicity, and our conditions determine that the groups involved satisfy no laws, and indeed, the stronger condition that they are mixed identity free.

 Part of our motivation has been the well known open question as to whether there are any finitely presented simple groups which are not two generated (see \cite{GUBA} for finitely generated simple groups with every two-generated subgroup being a free group).
 Thus, our results here exclude many natural candidate groups found within the setting of groups of homeomorphisms of Cantor space.
 Somewhat artificially, we observe the well known fact (see Proposition \ref{prop:acige}) that any countably infinite group can be realised as a group of homeomorphisms of Cantor space.
 (Although, the easy proof we give of this produces groups which do not satisfy our dynamical condition.)